Nutrition and Oral Health

 Regularly visit your dentist

-Regular visits to your dentist allow checking for gum diseases, as well as precancerous or cancerous lesions.
+Regular visits to your dentist allow gum disease treatment, as well as precancerous or cancerous lesions.
 The more sophisticated screening mechanisms can also help to detect early signs of strokes.
-It is also useful in detecting the evidence of calcifications in the carotid artery or chemotherapy weakening of the jaw.
-Considering this, it is clear that taking care of your mouth is very important to ensure good general and oral health.
+It is also useful in detecting the evidence of calcification in the carotid artery or chemotherapy weakening of the jaw.
+Considering this, it is clear that taking care of your mouth is very important to ensure good general and oral health and maintaining the best diet for oral health.
 Good eating habits, flossing, fluoride and regular brushing help to keep us healthy.

 Dental caries is a bacterial disease, often referred to as tooth decay or cavities.
 Saliva flow, type of foods consumed, the frequency of eating, bacteria, dental care and dental hygiene could all contribute to the development of caries.
 The focus on oral health has long been the advice to prevent cavities in young children.
 Nowadays, specific foods are not singled out as causes or risk factors for the development of caries.

-Instead, professionals suggest focussing on good oral hygiene, fluoride, use of sealants and the frequency of eating.
+Instead, Oral Health Care Professionals suggesting Dental Hygiene Tips For Better Oral Health , fluoride, use of sealants and the frequency of eating.
 These all work to reduce bacteria that damages tooth enamel.
 For example, plaque is a deposit of bacteria.
 Though almost invisible, plaque builds up constantly on everyone’s teeth.
 In time it builds up and uses carbohydrates to produce acids which then attack tooth enamel.
 After the plaque starts attacking, the tooth enamel may start to break down and this will cause a cavity.